guplem/boom/rules/Physical Version/EN.md

 	## 🚨 End of Game

 	- **Elimination**:
-		- A player is eliminated when **all their board cards have been destroyed** or when the **sum of their life storage values is 0** (e.g., only face cards remain).
+		- A player is eliminated when **all their board cards have been destroyed** or when the **sum of their accumulator values is 0** (e.g., only face cards remain).
 	- **Victory**:
-		- The **winner** is the last player with at least one life storage card holding life.
+		- The **winner** is the last player with at least one accumulator holding life.
 	- If **all players are eliminated simultaneously**, the game ends in a **draw**.

 	------